jeremy-rifkin/cpptrace/README.md

 `cpptrace::demangle` provides a helper function for name demangling, since it has to implement that helper internally anyways.

-The library makes an attempt to fail silently and continue during trace generation if any errors are encountered.
-`cpptrace::absorb_trace_exceptions` can be used to configure whether these exceptions are absorbed silently internally or wether they're rethrown to the caller.

-`cpptrace::experimental::set_cache_mode` can be used to control time-memory tradeoffs within the library.
-By default speed is prioritized.
-If using this function, set the cache mode at the very start of your program before any traces are performed.

 `cpptrace::isatty` and the fileno definitions are useful for deciding whether to use color when printing stack taces.

 `cpptrace::register_terminate_handler()` is a helper function to set a custom `std::terminate` handler that prints a